 Focus Areas: Coatings, Textiles, Adhesives

-DuPont's involvement in antimicrobial additives is primarily through its Nutrition & Biosciences and Water Solutions segments.
-They offer a range of antimicrobial solutions and technologies for various applications, including food safety, pharmaceuticals, and industrial settings.
+DuPont is involved in antimicrobial is primarily through its Nutrition & Biosciences and Water Solutions segments.
+The company offers a range of antimicrobial solutions and technologies for various applications.
+Its additives are used in food safety, pharmaceuticals, and industrial settings.

 Founded: 1935